 by Mike Fooshee

-1) A person who is admired or idealized for courage, outstanding achievements, or noble qualities; a person who is the object of extreme or uncritical admiration and devotion.
+1) A person or persons admired or idealized for courage, outstanding achievements, or noble qualities; person or persons who are the object of extreme or uncritical admiration and devotion.

 2) Another term for hoagie or submarine sandwich.